-- Your family’s financial circumstances are complex in nature, and you would like us to re-review the file with new information or clarification not previously submitted.
+- Your family’s financial circumstances are complex in nature, and you would like us to review the file again with new information or clarification not previously submitted.

 As appeals vary, and can be sensitive in nature, we recommend that you contact our office and speak with a financial aid officer prior to submitting a request.
-All requests for reconsideration should be submitted via e-mail to firstname.lastname@example.org.
+All requests for reconsideration should be done using our Request An Appeal page.

 Outside scholarships can be applied to replace, dollar for dollar, the Student Contribution (SC) and Work-Expectation components of the financial aid award.
 If the total amount of outside scholarship funds exceeds the SC and Work-Expectation, it will then begin reducing the Columbia grant.
 Outside scholarships will NOT reduce the Parent Contribution.

 Additional information can be found on our outside scholarship page.

 Billing at Columbia is only sent online.
 Students will receive an e-mail notification when a new E-Bill is generated.
 For parents or other third parties to receive billing notifications, the student needs to first set them up as Authorized Payers to the account.
 To do this, the student should log into Student Services Online (SSOL), click on Account, select the View E-Bill and Pay by E-Check option, and then go to the Authorize Payers, and set up an account for each person he/she wishes to receive the bill.